BattleZips/BattleZips-Halo2/README.md

  [x] 2x hit = true valid shot proofs
  [x] 2x hit = false valid shot proofs
  [x] try assert hit != 0 or 1
- [ ] try to assert a hit when the shot missed
+ [x] try to assert a hit when the shot missed
- [ ] try to assert a shot when the hit missed
+ [x] try to assert a shot when the hit missed
- [ ] try to make a shot commitment of 0 (no shot)
+ [x] try to make a shot commitment of 0 (no shot)
- [ ] try to make a shot commitment where multiple bits are flipped (multiple shots in one turn) [ ] try to provide wrong public board commitment
+ [x] try to make a shot commitment where multiple bits are flipped (multiple shots in one turn) [x] try to make a shot commitment where there are multiple hits (extension of multiple shots) [ ] try to provide wrong public board commitment
  [ ] try to provide wrong public hit assertion
  [ ] try to provide wrong public shot commitment